-The Liquidity Management Tool Titled Liquidity Management Planner highlights the net funding requirements before any active liquidity management actions are undertaken.
+The Weekly Liquidity Planner (Annexure VII) highlights the net funding requirements before any active liquidity management actions are undertaken.
 This gives the Treasury Head an opportunity to take corrective actions to ensure that the institution is operating within liquidity limits that have been set.

-If Treasury Head updates the financial statements and cash flow forecasts in the tool, the Liquidity Management Planner can be used as a regular planning tool for the Treasury Head.
-This tool can help to make daily treasury decisions about investing, borrowing and moving cash among various accounts, and immediately simulating the effects of these decisions over the coming months.
+Treasury Head uses weekly liquidity planner as a regular planning tool for Treasury management.
+This tool helps to make daily treasury decisions about investing, borrowing and moving cash among various accounts.